SKaplanOfficial/Raycast-PromptLab/README.md

 ## Top-Level Commands

 - New PromptLab Command
-    - Create a custom PromptLab command accessible via 'My PromptLab Commands'
+    - Create a custom PromptLab command accessible via 'My PromptLab Commands'.
 - My PromptLab Commands
-    - Search and run custom PromptLab commands that you've installed or created
+    - Search and run custom PromptLab commands that you've installed or created.
+- Manage Models
+    - View, edit, add, and delete custom models.
 - PromptLab Command Store
-    - Explore and search commands uploaded to the store by other PromptLab users
+    - Explore and search commands uploaded to the store by other PromptLab users.
 - PromptLab Chat
     - Start a back-and-forth conversation with AI with selected files provided as context.
 - PromptLab Menu Item